MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 The in-memory up-to-date results are accessible to queries within the cluster, even for queries that do not use the index key(s).

+## Indexes and Clusters

-Queries from other clusters cannot use the index.
+Indexes are local to a cluster.
+Queries in a different cluster cannot use the indexes in another cluster.

 ## Related pages